Rahmanda07/CapstoneBangkit/README.md

 ### Accessing the Model

-The trained model and weights can be found in the `model_files.zip`.
+The trained model and weights are stored in `model_files.zip`.
 Extract the contents to use the model for inference or further training.

 ## Conclusion

-This project demonstrates a robust approach to classifying freshwater fish diseases using deep learning.
-The combination of transfer learning and custom CNN models provides a comprehensive solution for the task.
-Feel free to contribute or suggest improvements by opening an issue or pull request.
+AquaMate leverages state-of-the-art deep learning techniques to provide an effective solution for freshwater fish disease classification.
+Contributions and suggestions for improvements are welcome.